MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-planner-app.md

 To pin the Planner app for your users, you can edit the global (Org-wide default) policy or create and assign a custom policy in app setup policy.
 To learn more, see [Use app setup policies to pin and auto install apps for users](teams-app-setup-policies.md).

-For more information about the default app setup policy for users who are assigned an [F license](https://www.microsoft.com/microsoft-365/enterprise/frontline), see the [Tailored frontline app experience for frontline workers and managers](#tailored-frontline-app-experience-in-teams-for-frontline-workers-and-managers) section.
+As described in the [Frontline workers and managers](#frontline-workers-and-managers) section in this article, there's a default app setup policy for users who are assigned an [F license](https://www.microsoft.com/microsoft-365/enterprise/frontline).

+## Frontline workers and managers

-#### Tailored frontline app experience in Teams for frontline workers and managers
+### Tailored frontline app experience in Teams

 The tailored frontline app experience in Teams pins the most relevant apps in Teams for users who have an [F license](https://www.microsoft.com/microsoft-365/enterprise/frontline) assigned to them.
 This feature is enabled by default, giving your frontline workers an out-of-the-box experience tailored to reflect workloads used by frontline employees.